-The Computer Programming is a program which offers training in the design of coding and testing of business applications, network management, and computer system operations.
-Opportunities for students with expertise in coding include industries such as health care, manufacturing, telecommunications, and computer consulting.
+Computer Programming Technology is a program which offers training in the design of coding and testing of business applications, network management, and computer system operations.
+Opportunities for students with expertise in coding include industries such as health care, manufacturing, telecommunications, and at this point.

+computer consulting.